synthmind027/synthmind027.github.io/README.md

 # Synth Mind

 ## Memo
-- Topology count.
+- Topology counts.
 Sort it at the time of use.